-To electricity supplier, enclosing sketch layout

-I refer to previous correspondence of the [insert dates of all previous letters to and from the electricity supplier].
+Letter 81 To electricity supplier, enclosing sketch layout Dear I refer to previous correspondence of the [insert dates of all previous letters to and from the electricity supplier].
 I enclose two copies of my preliminary layout of the site including the inlet positions of all electrical services/the electricity service [delete as appropriate] coloured green.
 This is drawing number [insert number].

-The main to be diverted is shown coloured red.

-The service[s] required is/are [delete as appropriate then insert details].
-The relevant programme dates are anticipated to be as follows:

-Commencement of project: [insert date].
+[Add, if appropriate:] The main to be diverted is shown coloured red.
+[Then:] The service[s] required is/are [delete as appropriate then insert details].
+The relevant programme dates are anticipated to be as follows: Commencement of project: [insert date].
 Completion of project: [insert date].
 Electricity service required: [insert date].
 Diversion to be completed: [insert date if appropriate].
 I should be pleased if you would return one copy of the plan showing the service line[s] and any other provision required together with your firm price quotation for carrying out the work [if main is to be diverted, add:] including diversion of the main and all necessary making good.
+Yours faithfully

-Letter 61 To gas supplier, enclosing sketch layout
+Letter 82 To gas supplier, enclosing sketch layout